-The PSC has requested that management agencies provide SFEC with three reports on MSFs.
+The PSC has requested that management agencies provide SFEC with two reports on MSFs.
 The first is a table (Appendix Table I.1) that provides information on sampling methods used to recover CWTs in all fisheries and escapement locations, not just in the MSFs.
 Information on sampling procedures is needed because estimating impacts for the unmarked group encountered in MSFs depends on the method of sampling (electronic or visual) and the CWT processing protocol (i.e., are all tagged fish sampled also processed for CWT extraction in the lab).
-The second report is a table (Appendix Table I.2) that provides post-fishery information on MSFs that have occurred, where and when they occurred, fishery regulations, and what sampling occurred.
-This table provides the information on whether MSFs that were proposed did actually occur and how these fisheries were sampled.
-These first two tables should be completed by the PSC post-season meeting of the year following the fishery year.
-For instance, reports on fisheries occurring in 2011-2012 should be available by the post-season meeting in 2013.
-The post-season annual reports produced by the U.S. and Canadian sections for PSC's 2012 post-season review meeting did not include this information for most MSFs.
+The second report is a table (Appendix Table I.2) that provides post-fishery information on MSFs that have occurred, where and when they occurred, fishery regulations, what sampling occurred, and estimated total mortalities and mark rates in the fisheries.
+This information is required for evaluation of the fishery.
+For Chinook Salmon, the PSC Chinook Technical Committee (CTC) requires that total fish retained and total mortalities are reported for MSFs for use in the PSC Chinook Model.